Sarah Biren

 Tingling and numbness

 The sensation of persistent tingling and numbness is called paresthesia.
 It usually affects the arms, hands, legs, and feet when potassium levels are insufficient to maintain healthy nerve function.
 When it comes occasionally, tingling in the limbs is harmless.
-Like when a leg falls asleep in an awkward position or from lack of movement.
+For example, when a leg falls asleep in an awkward position or due to a lack of movement.
 But when it persists, it could be symptomatic of an underlying condition.
 So bring it to the attention of a medical professional.
 [1]

 Breathing issues

 The respiratory system depends on several muscles to function, namely the diaphragm.
-But low potassium could hurt this function and make people feel short of breath or unable to take a deep breath.
+However low potassium could hurt this function and make people feel short of breath or unable to take a deep breath.

 Digestive issues